Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/compString conversion.md

 typeToCompString can be manually extended to convert other types, such as, user-defined types.<br>

-### if no conversion exists
-If no conversion for a type exists, the compString "[no name given to type]" will be returned.<br>

 typeToCompString can accept any type.<br>
 Templated types will have their own section, separate from the rest.<br>